moritzploss/ex-patterns/README.md

 To evaluate whether a pattern (left) matches a value (right), use the `match` function.
 In it's simplest form, a pattern match is an equality check **by value**, comparing the first and second argument of the `match` function.
+Since checks for value equality in JavaScript aren't trivial, this package uses [**Ramda's**](https://ramdajs.com/docs/) `equals` function to do the heavy lifting.

 ```javascript
 match(1, 1)                 // match